-Farrow & Ball has history dating back to 1946, where rich colours were produced using only the finest ingredients.
-They are a worldwide company with a global network of stockists, and have produced an array of blue hues that are perfect for a traditional or contemporary handmade kitchen.
+Farrow & Ball has a history dating back to 1946, where rich colours were produced using only the finest ingredients.
+They are a worldwide company with a global network of stockists and have produced an array of blue hues that are perfect for a traditional or contemporary handmade kitchen.

 You can soften things up with a duck egg blue, or make a statement with a striking midnight blue.

 Stiffkey Blue from Farrow & Ball is an inky navy named after the Norfolk beach where the mud, along with the cockles, share a particular deep navy hue.
 This colour creates a richly dramatic space with a more contemporary finish.
 In well-lit areas of the home, it will appear much bluer, so perfect for a kitchen and contrasted with Ammonite.

 Two of our clients chose this colour for their hub of the home.